molnarmark/carbonSublime/README.md

 #### Command Palette

-You can use the command `Carbon: share selection` in command palette (ctrl/cmd + shift + p) to open Carbon.
+You can use the command `Carbon: share selection` from the command palette (ctrl/cmd + shift + p) to open Carbon.

 #### Keymap

 This package doesn't provide a default keymap.
-If you need, add a keymap setting like the following to your Sublime keymap file:
+If you need to, add a keymap setting like the following to your Sublime keymap file:

 ```json
 {"keys": ["f3"], "command": "carbon_sublime"}